How to Open VMDK File in VMware ESXi and Workstation

 5. Set up a backup Schedule flexibly and specify the time to run the backup task.
 Then you can click Start Backup to execute it.

-Then you can recover the entire VM quickly to an usable state.
+2. Then you can recover the entire VM quickly to a usable state.upgrade to enjoy:

-Backup Cleanup: Specify the retention policies to delect the unwanted backup files automatically.
+- Backup Cleanup: Specify the retention policies to delete the unwanted backup files automatically.

 AOMEI Cyber Backup specifies in data protection for virtual machines.
 You can create an efficient backup task without complicated settings and extra cost.
 It always safeguards your workloads and offers instant recovery solution.